Fuzzy Name Matching Software: Solving the People Data Challenge

 What is fuzzy name matching software?

-Fuzzy name matching software identifies when different name records refer to the same person by combining string similarity algorithms (Jaro-Winkler), phonetic encoding (Double Metaphone), nickname dictionaries ("Bob" to "Robert"), and name parsing (splitting compound fields into first/middle/last).
-It handles typos, nicknames, transliterations, and cultural naming conventions that exact matching misses entirely.
+Fuzzy name matching software identifies when different name records refer to the same person by combining string-similarity algorithms such as Jaro-Winkler, phonetic encoding such as Double Metaphone, nickname dictionaries, and name parsing.
+It handles typos, nicknames, transliterations, and cultural conventions that exact matching misses entirely.

 Why is person name matching harder than matching other field types?

-Names vary across dimensions that other fields do not: nicknames have no character similarity to canonical forms ("Bob" vs. "Robert"), cultural conventions reverse field order (East Asian vs. Western), transliterations produce multiple valid spellings ("Mohammed" vs. "Muhammad"), and compound name fields mix components that should be compared separately.
-No single algorithm addresses all of these variations.
+Names vary in ways other fields do not: nicknames have no character similarity to canonical forms, cultural conventions reverse field order, transliterations produce multiple valid spellings, and compound fields mix components that should be compared separately.
+No single algorithm addresses all of these variations at once.

 How accurate is fuzzy name matching for enterprise data?